UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Price to Compare (PTC) is your utility’s default supply rate per kWh, which you can use to compare against offers from other energy suppliers.

-The Price to Compare (PTC) is the default supply rate per kilowatt-hour (kWh) your local distribution utility charges for the electricity you consume.
-Think of it as the default setting for your home’s power.
-If you have never switched to a third-party energy supplier, you are automatically enrolled in this base rate.
+The Price to Compare (PTC) is the default supply rate per kilowatt-hour (kWh) your local distribution utility charges for the electricity your household consumes.
+Think of it as the default factory setting for your home’s power plan.
+If you recently moved into a new residence, set up an account with your local utility, and have never actively shopped around for a third-party retail electric provider, you are automatically enrolled in this baseline utility rate.

-The utility simply secures electricity on your behalf and passes that expense directly to you.
-Supply charges are tightly overseen by your state’s public utility commission, meaning the utility company cannot profit from this portion of your bill.
-Understanding this metric is essential for managing your monthly household budget.
-Many consumers mistakenly believe they have no control over their electric bills, but by isolating this specific generation rate from the rest of your statement, you gain a powerful tool for comparison shopping in the retail energy market.
+When you remain on the default utility rate, your local provider simply secures electricity on the open wholesale market on your behalf and passes that exact generation expense directly to you.
+These supply charges are tightly overseen by your state’s public utility commission, meaning the utility company cannot legally profit from this specific portion of your bill.
+Many consumers mistakenly believe they have no control over their electric bills, assuming the total amount due is entirely fixed.
+However, by isolating this specific generation rate—your PTC—from the rest of your monthly statement, you gain a powerful, transparent metric for comparison shopping in the competitive retail energy market.

 Infographic comparing supply and delivery charges on an electric bill, showing PTC only applies to supply.